CP1404/Practicals/prac_01/README.md

 ## Extension

-1. **Menu-driven number sequence generator:**  `sequences.py`
+### Menu-driven number sequence generator

+`sequences.py`

 A school teacher requires a small program that would allow primary school students to learn about various number sequences.
 The teacher is interested in a simple menu-driven program that has the following choices (where x and y are inputs the user enters once at the start of the program):

     1. Show the even numbers from x to y
     2. Show the odd numbers from x to y
-    3. Show the squares from x to y
+    3. Show the squares of the numbers from x to y (e.g., if x, y = 2, 4 then: 4 9 16)
     4. Exit the program

 # Solutions?

-Remember that solutions are provided for most prac exercises... to help you learn, not just for copying :)
+Remember that solutions are provided for most prac exercises.
+These exist to help you learn, not just for copying :)
 See the solutions branch here in this repository.
 Change the **branch** to "solutions" at the top of the page.
+Compare your work to the provided solutions and see if there are any significant differences that you can learn from.

 # Deliverables

 This section summarises the expectations for marking in this practical.

-- Do not zip up your files.
-- Please submit each file separately.
-- Ensure each file has the correct/exact name, including the extension.
-- Ensure your code is not commented-out (only comments should be commented).
+Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

 Files required: